La Rousse: Geography

 La Rousse is an administrative constituency; previously, it was a subdivision of the traditional district of Monte Carlo.
 It is the seventh district of Monaco.
-It is located near the Larvotto area and has 3,102 inhabitants according to the 2008 census.
+It is located near the Larvotto area.
+In 2008 it had 3,102 inhabitants, according to the census.

 It covers an area of 17.68 hectares or 0.1768 square kilometres.
-La Rousse is bordered by the French Republic to the north and east, Saint Michel and Monte Carlo to the south, and Larvotto to the south and west.
+La Rousse is bordered by the France to the north and east, Saint Michel and Monte Carlo to the south, and Larvotto to the south and west.
 It has no direct access to the Mediterranean Sea.

 Landmarks

 La Rousse is a residential community.
 Tour Odéon, a mixed-use development, is located on Avenue de l'Annonciade.
 At 170 m, Tour Odéon is the tallest structure in Monaco.